postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api add monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Monitor1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Monitor1.png)

 In the above screen, select a corresponding monitor from the list and click **Add Monitor**.
-Only available collections will be shown in this list.
+Only available monitors will be shown in this list.
 The monitor attached to the collection is now linked to the API.

 To add a monitor to a specific version of your collection, refer to the section [Setting up monitors](/docs/v6/postman/monitors/setting_up_monitor)